Guide to the Best Tea Rooms in Paris

 BONTEMPS (Jardin Secret)

-A most delightful hidden jewel named the Secret Garden, north of the Marais in a cobbled courtyard, next to their patisserie.
+A most delightful hidden jewel north of the Marais, a few steps away from the market, Les Enfants Rouges.
+Named the Secret Garden, it’s in a cobbled courtyard, next to their patisserie.
 With a light fragrance of orange blossom, plenty of light, flowers, greenery and mirrors, it has a real happy feel-good ambience.
 Don’t miss their speciality: lightly salted sablés, from biscuits to beautiful pastries constructed around them.
 I love not only their fruit tarts but try the Mont Blanc in both winter (classic with chestnut, cream infused with Earl Grey tea) or summer (the lightest whipped vanilla Chantilly cream served with Gariguette strawberries).
 Not just a relaxed tea salon but great for breakfast, brunch and light lunches too (see more in my article on Bontemps) – just don’t come without trying the pastries!
 Seating also outside in the courtyard.
 (AC) Closed Mon/Tues.

 Bontemps, 57 Rue de Bretagne, Paris 3